tejuscs/ADBD-Labs/adb-vault/adb-vault.md

    ![This image shows the result of performing the above step.](./images/realm2.png " ")

 ## Task 4: Create audit policy to capture realm violations
 You may also want to capture an audit trail of unauthorized access attempts to your realm objects.
-Since the Autonomous Database includes Unified Auditing, we will create a policy to audit database vault activities.
+Since the Autonomous AI Database includes Unified Auditing, we will create a policy to audit database vault activities.
 For more information on Unified Auditing, refer to the [Database Security Guide](https://docs.oracle.com/en/database/oracle/oracle-database/19/dbseg/introduction-to-auditing.html).

 - Create an audit policy to capture realm violations.